badgeir/ule/README.md

 ![alt tag](https://raw.githubusercontent.com/badgeir/ule/master/hierarchy.png)

 Let's take a look in python to make sure that the sensors and motors show up.
-Open up a python console, and start a ule environment:
+Press play in the Unity editor to start the scene.
+Then open up a python console, and start a ule environment:

 	>python
 	>>>import ule